dmbarbour/wikilon/docs/AboutAO.md

 Linking - the mechanical step of substituting a `{%word}` token by its evaluated definition - is performed only insofar as it enables evaluation to proceed.
 AO should not link if it just results in a trivial inlining of code.

-When linking a `{%word@fork}`, we additionally rewrite undecorated tokens to add the `@fork` namespace.
-This rewrite is performed even when `@fork` names the current fork.
+When linking a `{%word@dict}`, we must additionally rewrite undecorated tokens to add the `@dict` namespace.
+This rewrite is performed even when `@dict` names the dictionary we are currently evaluating.
 Explicit link structure is transitively preserved.

 Preserving link structure ensures human-meaningful symbols remain in our evaluated results.
 Further, these symbols will frequently have ad-hoc associative structure like `word.doc` and `word.type` useful for both humans and software agents that might render, extract, or otherwise interact with a definition.
 Preserving link structure is essential for Awelon project's application models.